lmc-eu/spirit-design-system/packages/web-react/src/components/Pagination/README.md

 # Pagination

-## Example with the current item in the first place
+## Example with the Current Item in the First Place

 ```jsx
 <Pagination>